Modified string method for finding minimum energy path: Algorithmic details

-During minimization, since each intermediate image is relaxed independently, their relaxation step lengths can vary so that the path develops kinks and is no longer smooth.
-This process of kink formation is a common bottleneck in these algorithms and is a sign of numerical instability.$\cite{HenkelmanJ00}$ We use a mixing scheme to have better control over step lengths.
+{\bf Step 2: Mixing}\\ During minimization, since each intermediate image is relaxed independently, their relaxation step lengths can vary due to which the path develops kinks and is no longer smooth.
+This makes the tangent vector inaccurate leading to numerical instability.
+To overcome this difficulty, in the second step, we use a mixing scheme to have better control over step lengths.

+{\bf Step 3: Reparametrization}\\ Next, reparametrization is performed in two steps: computing the values of the parameter $\tilde{\alpha}$ and performing interpolation to find the reparametrized intermediate configurations.
+For parametrization by equal arc length we first obtain the length of the string:

-The reparametrization step is by now quite standard in string method.$\cite{ERV02, ERV07}$ It involves two very simple steps: Computing the parameter values (the values of the $\alpha$) and performing interpolation to find the reparametrized images.
-It does not have to be done at each step.
-In fact, we have found that reparametrization is much less important for this version of the string method than the original version of the string method in $\cite{ERV02, ERV07}$.
-In fact, by constraining the minimization on the normal hyperplanes, we have already removed the strong tendency for the positions to move toward the end points.
+where, $L_{0} = 0$ and $j = 1, 2,\;..., N$.
+The corresponding normalized parameter is then given by $\tilde{\alpha}_{j} = L_{j}/L_{N}$.
+Next, using cubic spline interpolation scheme, we obtain the intermediate configuration positions $\left\{{\bf{X}}_{\rm j}^{\rm m+1}\right\}$ that are evenly distributed along the string according to the updated parameter $\alpha_{j} = j/N$.
+For computational efficiency, reparametrization may not be enforced at each step.
+In fact, we have found that reparametrization is much less important for this version of the string method than the original version.$\cite{ERV02, ERV07}$ Thus, by constraining the minimization on the normal hyperplanes, we have already removed the strong tendency for the intermediate positions to move towards the local minima.
 So reparametrization only plays a minor role here for improving the accuracy by optimizing the distribution of the points along the curve.

 Naturally one is interested in a comparison of the performance of this version of the string method with the older version.
 The answer is that it depends on the problems one needs to deal with.
 Suffice to say that the current version provides an alternative.
 In addition, this current version of the string method is much closer in spirit to the finite temperature string method in which the minimization step is replaced by a sampling step.$\cite{WeinanRV05}$